All Scripture Is Breathed Out by God — Continue in It

-But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it 15 and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
-16 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, 17 that the man of God may be complete, equipped for every good work.
+But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
+All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
 (2 Timothy 3:14–17)

 Conservative in the Historic Sense

-At the beginning of this text in 2 Timothy 3:14 Paul tells Timothy to be conservative in this historic sense: “But as for you, continue in what you have learned and have firmly believed.”
-Continue in.
-Remain in.
-Stay in.
-What you have learned and believed.
+At the beginning of this text in 2 Timothy 3:14, Paul tells Timothy to be conservative in this historic sense: “But as for you, continue in what you have learned and have firmly believed.”
+Continue in, remain in, and stay in what you have learned and believed.
 Conserve the truth that you know and trust.
 Don’t leave it.

-So the main point of this text is that Timothy is (we are!) to hold on to, continue in, stay in, remain in, the truth that he had learned and believed (3:14–17).
+So the main point of this text is that Timothy is (we are!) to hold onto, continue in, stay in, remain in, the truth that he had learned and believed (2 Timothy 3:14–17).
 So the point is stated clearly in verse 14a: “But as for you, continue in what you have learned and have firmly believed.”
 And the rest of this chapter gives at least six reasons for why he should hold fast to the truth he has learned and believed.
 And in principle, these six reasons are valid for you as well.
 They all point to the solid ground we have in the truth Timothy had embraced.

 The point Paul is making is that part of Timothy’s reason for standing his ground for the truth he has learned is the character traits of the people he learned it from.
 Verse 14: “Continue in what you have learned and have firmly believed, knowing from whom you learned it.”
 The point is not that nice mothers and grandmothers don’t make mistakes.
 The point is that there was something about these two women that should make Timothy very slow to forsake their teaching.
 In fact, it should hold him fast in what they taught him.